 The SCU Thriving Neighbors Initiative will actively promote strategic ties between Santa Clara University and the Greater Washington Community of San Jose in order to advance prosperity and education of both SCU students and neighborhood students as whole persons in whole communities.

-Thriving Neighbors will bring SCU schools, departments, and community programs together with neighborhood residents, leaders, businesses, schools, non-profit partners, and government to create mutually beneficial, interconnected and multidisciplinary solutions.
+The vision of the Thriving Neighbors Initiative is to bring SCU schools, departments, and community programs together with community residents, leaders, businesses, schools, and non-profit and government entities to create mutually owned, interconnected, and multidisciplinary solutions.
 Read More.

 The Ignatian Center for Jesuit Education provides funding for community research grants for projects that demonstrate a collaborative program design,development, implementation and evaluation partnership that incorporates at least one faculty member, two undergraduate or graduate students, and one community associate and include a plan for sustainability.
 Read More.